SUBJECT: JROTC Information Paper for Cadets and Their Parents/Guardians

 A. JROTC is designed to teach high school students the value of leadership, leadership, personal responsibility, and a sense of accomplishment, while instilling in them self-esteem, teamwork and self-discipline.
 This curriculum prepares high school students for responsible leadership roles while making them aware of their rights, responsibilities, and privileges as American citizens.
 Meanwhile, the program promotes graduation from high school, while providing instruction and rewarding opportunities that benefit the student, community, and nation.
 The primary mission of JROTC is “To motivate young people to be better citizens.”

 B. JROTC is more than a physical education credit.
 It is a cooperative effort on the part of the Army and the school to provide students opportunities for total development.
 JROTC can lead to advanced placement credit in college ROTC or to an advanced rank in the armed forces upon enlistment in a student chooses that career path.
 Nonetheless, JROTC is not an officer-producing program nor it one of its goals to place students in the military.
-In fact, LTC Hargett and SFC Gough are not military recruiters and do not coerce students to join the military.
+In fact, LTC Herd and SFC McGraw are not military recruiters and do not coerce students to join the military.
 Again, we are NOT recruiters.

 4. COURSE HIGHLIGHTS: